 We call the baseline method ``Vector-only''.
-We also report the performance of a C++ (compiler optimization flag O3) CPU implementation using a vanilla for-loop segmented scan for reference.

-\Cref{fig:seg_scan_cube_versus_vector} provides an experimental evaluation of the above single Ascend AI core implementation of~\Cref{alg:segmscan}.
-In particular, \Cref{fig:seg_scan_cube_versus_vector} (a) depicts the performance comparison, showing that the MM+V version is more efficient than the vector-only baseline.
-We also measure the performance of a single-thread C++ CPU implementation for normalization purposes.
-Interestingly enough, the MM+V approach has performance comparable to that of a single-thread CPU vanilla implementation.
-For the analysis, we chose five different matrices from various scenarios, from epidemiology to economics.
-Such matrices have already been chosen from previous related works~\cite{spmv:csr5_ics15}, and their dimensions span from $36K\times36K$ up to $5M\times5M$ (further information in \Cref{table:sstable}).

-The above observation also agrees with the theoretical analysis of the MMV-RAM model, where, in~\Cref{sec:mmv_ram_model}, we argued that there is a clear theoretical advantage of having a \ac{MMU}.
+For reference, we also report the performance of a C++ CPU implementation (optimized with -O3) using a vanilla for-loop segmented scan. \Cref{fig:seg_scan_cube_versus_vector} illustrates the performance comparison of the aforementioned implementations.
+We chose five different matrices from various scenarios, from epidemiology to economics.
+Such matrices have already been chosen from previous related works~\cite{spmv:csr5_ics15}, and their dimensions span from $36K\times36K$ up to $5M\times5M$ (details in \Cref{table:sstable}).
+The MM+V version is significantly faster than the Vector-only baseline.
+Notably, the MM+V approach reaches (and even slightly surpasses) the CPU performance, which is included for normalization purposes.
+These observations align with the analysis of~\Cref{sec:mmv_ram_model}, where we argued that, in MMV-RAM, there is a clear theoretical advantage of using both \acp{MMU} and \acp{VCU}.